PJ1004/ianseo-combo/README.md

 ### MariaDB - Default DB

-Initialise a database for use with IANSEO:
+Initialise a database for use with Ianseo:

 ```
 MARIADB_DATABASE=ianseo